BigB00st/binary-protection-flags/README.md

-# Protection Mechanisms Flags Cheat Sheet
+# Protection Mechanisms Cheat Sheet
 Tables that list and describe gcc and linker flags that deal with protection mechanisms of linux binaries.